rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>input</tt> : T</dt>
-<dd>Input tensor of [N,C,H,W], where N is the batch axis, C is the channel or depth, H is the height and W is the width.</dd>
+<dd>An input tensor of [N,C,H,W], where N is the batch axis, C is the channel or depth, H is the height and W is the width.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>output</tt> : T</dt>
-<dd>Output tensor of [N, C * blocksize * blocksize, H/blocksize, W/blocksize].</dd>
+<dd>An output tensor of [N, C * blocksize * blocksize, H/blocksize, W/blocksize].</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input types to float tensors.</dd>
+<dd>Constrains input types to float tensors.</dd>
 </dl>

 ### <a name="Split"></a><a name="split">**Split**</a>

-  Split a tensor into a list of tensors, along the specified 'axis'.
-The lengths of the split can be specified using argument 'axis' or optional second input blob to the operator.
+  This operator splits a tensor into a list of tensors, along a specified 'axis'.
+The lengths of the split can be specified using the argument 'axis' or optional second input blob to the operator.
 Otherwise, the tensor is split to equal sized parts.